TensorNetwork/tensornetwork.org/src/trg/index.md

-# TRG Algorithm
+# Tensor Renormalization Group Algorithm

 <!--TOC-->

-The TRG algorithm, which stands for _tensor renormalization group_ is a strategy for evaluating a fully contracted network of tensors by decimating the network in a heirarchical fashion.\cite{Levin} The strategy is to factorize each tensor in the network using a truncated
+The _tensor renormalization group_ or TRG algorithm is a strategy for evaluating a fully contracted network of tensors by decimating the network in a heirarchical fashion.\cite{Levin} The strategy is to factorize each tensor in the network using a truncated